Basilan: Demographics

 By the eve of the Commonwealth era in the Philippines, local census estimates showed that a majority of the people of Basilan were Christian migrants, mostly plantation workers recruited from over Mindanao and the Visayas, and Tausug traders, as well as Samal and Bajau fisherfolk.
-Only around 5,000 Yakans were counted in the census.
-Until then, most Yakans preferred not to interact directly with their lowland neighbors.
+Only around 5,000 Yakan were counted in the census.
+Until then, most Yakan preferred not to interact directly with their lowland neighbors.